jarleven/NetworkHOWTO/LucidChart.md

 ### LucidChart

-Log in with Microsfot account
+Log in with Microsoft account

 ### HP Proliant and Aruba